LAVI-USP/MedPhy_Restoration_VSTQ_Ke/README.md

 # 2. Noise Parameter Estimation

-The detector noise parameters are estimated from repeated homogeneous calibration images.
+The detector noise parameters used in this repository were estimated from repeated homogeneous calibration images.
+For further information on the estimation and analysis of detector noise parameters using uniform images, see the [CBEB 2026 Noise Estimation and Analysis repository](https://github.com/LAVI-USP/CBEB2026_Noise_Estimation_and_Analysis).

 The estimation procedure includes: